matthias-reis/aithir.de/_content/posts/2025/2025-05-02-federated-social-networks.md

 Probably the important aspect of the protocol is how federation works.
 Other than one might expect from a decentralised system, it’s based on a push principle rather than pull.
-For example if user A on server 1 follows user B on server 2, then server 2 starts to push content of user B to server 1. and from then on it’s part of the server’s inventory and can and will be displayed to others (on Mastodon for example in the federated timeline).
+For example if user A on server 1 follows user B on server 2, then server 2 starts to push content of user B to server 1.
+From then on it’s part of the server’s inventory and can and will be displayed to others (on Mastodon for example in the federated timeline).

 That means that connections are made by users and those connections only exchange requested (followed) content, not all the content from the server.

 Another aspect worth mentioning is how addresses (e.g. users) are resolved.
 The protocol is using WebFinger.
-The identifying handle, for example
-@username@example.social itself holds the information where to find all the data of that account.
+The identifying handle, for example `@username@example.social` itself holds the information where to find all the data of that account.
 As you might have noticed, this is one level lower in terms of abstraction in comparison to the AT protocols DIDs.
-So one effect is that a user and their posts are bound to an instance or at least it’s technically relatively complicated to move.
+So one effect is that a user and their posts are bound to an instance or at least it is technically relatively complicated to move.

 A last aspect concerns the objects (posts) that are exchanged.
 These are defined in a separate protocol called Activity Streams which itself is based on JSON-LD.
 Activity Streams defines some low level standard types (Note, Article, Image, Video, …), but the definition regarding the actual content is rather loose.
-The content of an article can be marked up as HTML for example or as Markdown and it’s on the client to interpret it correctly.
+The content of an article can be marked up as HTML for example or as Markdown or Plain Text and it’s up to the client to interpret it correctly.

-The types can be extended or augmented by own types but the Fediverse is diverse and the likelihood that other clients can’t interpret the content and thus just ignore the post is high and therefore the likelihood that more complex types appear is rather low.
+The types can be extended or augmented by own types but the Fediverse is diverse and the likelihood that other clients can’t interpret the content and thus just ignore the post is high.
+Therefore the likelihood that more complex types appear is rather low.
 But still a Mastodon client can be used to browse Pixelfed content with acceptable and functional UX.

-A “one more thing” thought comes from a feature that Activity Pub does not have.
-Presenting curated content in a feed or a set of feeds is not described in the protocol and therefore local as well.
+A “one more thing” kind of thought comes from a feature that Activity Pub does not have.
+Presenting curated content in a feed or a set of feeds is not described in the protocol and therefore strictly local as well.
 This has led to very rudimentary discovery experiences for example in Mastodon.
 There are basically four types of feeds:

 - The `Home` view shows everything you follow sorted by time
 - The `Local` view shows everything that is published on one node (and therefore